 The Church fathers quoted here lived in the first to third centuries.
-They are unanimous that Matthew wrote the first Gospel.
+They are unanimous that Matthew wrote the first Gospel, and it was authoritative and necessary.

 They lived before the Council of Nicea in A.D.
 325, so they are called the Ante-Nicene Fathers (“ante” means “before”).